Mastering Medical Billing: Common Errors and Preventive Strategies

 This refers to submitting multiple claims for the same procedure.
 Billing departments may re-file claims without allowing sufficient time for insurance company to process the original claim.
 Claims for multiple and/or identical services provided to an individual patient on the same day may also be denied as duplicate claims.
 Though it can happen inadvertently, insurers tend to regard duplicate billing as a fraudulent practice.

-Reliable medical billing services review all claims carefully before submission to ensure that they are not duplicates.
+Reliable healthcare billing services review all claims carefully before submission to ensure that they are not duplicates.
 They will also ensure that identical services repeated are submitted using CPT modifier 76, 77, or 91.

 Inadequate or missing documentation